pi-top/pi-top-Python-SDK/.github/ISSUE_TEMPLATE/suggestion.md

 ---
 name: Suggestion
 labels: 'Type: Enhancement'
 about: Suggest an idea for this project.
-Make sure you've read "Things To Know Before Submitting A Suggestion" in the Wiki first!
+Make sure you've read "Contributing to pi-topOS" in the Knowledge Base first!

 ---